 Discectomy or Microdiscectomy

-“One of the major drawbacks of open surgery is that the pulling or “retraction” of the muscle can damage the soft tissue.
+“One of the major drawbacks of open surgery is that the pulling or ‘retraction’ of the muscle can damage the soft tissue.
 Although the goal of muscle retraction is to help the surgeon see the problem area, it typically affects more anatomy than the surgeon requires.
 As a result, there is greater potential for muscle injury, and patients may have pain after surgery that is different from the back pain felt before surgery.”

 A discectomy is the surgical removal of the disc material (nucleus pulposus) bulging out onto the nerve root or the spinal cord.
 This is an “open back surgery.”
 The procedure often involves a laminotomy, removing a small piece of bone (the lamina) to allow the surgeon access to the herniated disc.

 Lumbar microdiscectomy is a less invasive technique and procedure and even then is delayed in patients who present radicular pain, paresthesias, and in extreme cases weakness or foot drop.
-As noted in one paper typically patients are treated conservatively for 6-8 weeks with a combination of steroids, nonsteroidal anti-inflammatory drugs, physical therapy, epidural steroid injections, and rest.
+As noted in one paper typically patients are treated conservatively for 6-8 weeks with a combination of nonsteroidal anti-inflammatory drugs, physical therapy, epidural steroid injections, and rest.
 Let’s point out, that even when you have a “superior surgery,” the best treatment is still non-surgical.
 However, In the absence of symptom improvement, microdiscectomy is recommended for patients who are not improving after 6 weeks of non-operative treatment.

 Percutaneous Disc Decompression for Herniated Discs